This

 - Global Environment

-In the global environment, this
+In the global environment, this refers to the global object window.

 console.log(this); // window